mghotbi/DspikeIn/README.md

 - 16S rRNA and ITS rDNA gene markers were analyzed.

 ### Normalization
-- Normalization was performed for community-weighted mean ribosomal operon copy numbers.
+- Normalization was performed on the 16S community-weighted mean ribosomal operon copy numbers to correct for potential biases in the representation of Tetragenococcus halophilus species in our ASV approach.

 ```markdown